semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem get

-The `sem get` command returns the list of available items that belong to the given resource type.
+As the `sem get` command returns the list of available items that belong to the specified resource type, you will need to specify the resource type that interests you.

-So, in order to get a list of the available projects for the current user under the active organization, you should execute the following command:
+So, in order to get a list of the available projects for the current user under the active organization, you should execute one of the following two equivalent commands:

     sem get projects
+    sem get project

 Similarly, the next command returns the list of available `secrets` buckets for the current user under the active organization:

     sem get secrets
+	sem get secret

-Each entry is printed on a separate line, which makes the generated output easy to be further processed by traditional UNIX command line tools.
+Each entry is printed on a separate line, which makes the generated output suitable for being further processed by traditional UNIX command line tools.

 ### sem init